inveniosoftware/docs-invenio-rdm/docs/install/index.md

 This guide covers how to install InvenioRDM locally on your machine, how to set up and configure your system for InvenioRDM.

+!!! info "Alternative Installation Method using [Devbox](https://www.jetify.com/devbox/)"

+    If you are interested in an alternative installation approach that requires fewer manual steps you are welcome to check out [Devbox](devbox.md)

 ## Quick start

 #### [1.
 Install CLI tool](cli.md)